dbohdan/jsonwatch/README.md

 Installation
 ============

-Prebuilt Linux binaries are available.
+Prebuilt Linux and Windows binaries are available.
 They are attached to releases on the [Releases](https://github.com/dbohdan/jsonwatch/releases) page.

 Building on Debian and Ubuntu
 -----------------------------

-To build `jsonwatch` from source on recent Debian and Ubuntu follow the instructions.
+Follow the instructions to build a static Linux binary of `jsonwatch` from source on recent Debian and Ubuntu.

 1\.
 Install [Rustup](https://rustup.rs/).
 Through Rustup add the stable MUSL target for your CPU.